Chasetharp/Portfolio/README.md

 # Portfolio
-Portfolio project, final project using HTML, CSS, jQuery, PHP for blog
+Portfolio project, final project using HTML, CSS, jQuery, PHP for blog.
+See live website at www.chasetharp.com/amyBlog